microsoft/CNTK/Documentation/Documents/Configuration Files.md

 extern "C" DATAWRITER_API void GetWriterD(IDataWriter<double>** pwriter);
 ```

-each reader or writer DLL exports the appropriate functions, and will return the interface when called.
+each reader or writer DLL exports the appropriate functions and will return the interface when called.
 The following sections defined the interfaces:

 #### Reader Interface